How do you prepare as your child gets ready to study abroad? Here are some handy tips before they board the plane…

 Open a bank account

-Your child could use your Malaysian bank account and card facilities in the destination country for payments, but you will probably end up spending more this way in terms of exchange rates and charges per transaction.1 A better option would be to open a bank account in their destination country.2
+Your child could use your Malaysian bank account and card facilities in the destination country/region for payments, but you will probably end up spending more this way in terms of exchange rates and charges per transaction.1 A better option would be to open a bank account in their destination country/region.2

 For existing HSBC Premier customers, HSBC Premier provides you with the ability to open international accounts from Malaysia so the account will be ready to use even before your child arrives at the destination.8 Through Global View, you can access all your global HSBC accounts through a single login to manage the accounts, and Global Transfers lets you transfer money instantly between HSBC accounts globally with no transfer fees.9